viperproject/chalice2silver/README.txt

     sbt run <args...>

-    Currently the only supported option is: --chop:<chalice-option> which passes an option to the underlying Chalice parser.
+    Currently the only supported option is: --chop:<chalice-options> which passes options to the underlying Chalice parser.
 The command also takes a single Chalice file.

     Should the parsing and resolution phase of Chalice be successful, the resulting SIL program will be pretty-printed and output at the standard output stream.
 Otherwise, an error will be reported at the standard error stream.

   2.1 Running as a library:  To trigger a translation, use the following call:

     val (silProgram, messages) = new semper.chalice2sil.translation.
        ProgramTranslator(programOptions, chaliceFileName).translate(chaliceAST)

     where:
       - silProgram: semper.sil.ast.Program
 	      is the resulting SIL program in AST form
       - message: Seq[semper.chalice2sil.Message]
 	      is a sequence of warnings and errors produced during the translation process
       - programOptions: semper.chalice2sil.ProgramOptions
           contains a map of options for the translation (this feature is currently NOT USED -- use code ProgramOptions() to produce an empty options map)
       - chaliceFileName: String
           (optional) the file name of the Chalice program
       - chaliceAST: Seq[chalice.TopLevelDecl]
           is an AST produced by the Chalice parser and type checker

 ================================================================================